By Andy Lee Roth and Project Censored

 4. Resist “News Inflation.”
 We have access to more news than ever before, but it seems to be worth less and less.
 Project Censored fights news inflation by highlighting important and credible news stories that corporate media either ignore or cover partially.
 For direct access to “the news that didn’t make the news,” visit our Validated Independent News page.

 5. Seek out & support “Solutions Journalism.”
 Corporate media often ignore stories involving good news.
 However, the news and information that we need in order to fulfill our duties and our potential—as family members, community members, and citizens—includes not only stories of power and its abuses, but also exemplars of human activity, relationships and institutions at their very best.
-See, for example, the Foreword to Censored 2014: Fearless Speech in Fateful Times, by YES!
+See, for example, the Solutions Journalism Network’s Story Tracker and the Foreword to Censored 2014: Fearless Speech in Fateful Times, by YES!
 Magazine’s Sarah Van Gelder.

 Project Censored Mission & Accolades